mmussett/flogo-components/trigger/websocket/README.md

 ## Example Configuration

 Triggers are configured via the triggers.json of your application.
-The following is and example configuration of the UDP Trigger.
+The following is and example configuration of the WebSocket Trigger.

 ### Read WebSocket Data
 Configure the Trigger to receive websocket events